DanielSandoval/fruits-store-project/README.md

 2. I created a real-time chat application using WebSockets and Node.js.
 Users can join chat rooms, send messages, and view real-time updates.
 This application showcases my skills in real-time web development.

 ### Testing Instructions:

+#### User Authentication:
+-All endpoints require user authentication.
+-Users log in with their email and password.
+-The system identifies the user type and presents content accordingly.